Charles M. Hoy: Legacy

-The legacy of Charles Hoy's works was recognised in the names of newly described animals by his contemporaries.
-The results of his field work in Australia were reëxamined in the twenty first century to supplement the small amount of contemporary surveys or research undertaken at the time of his expeditions.
+The legacy of Charles Hoy's works was recognized in the names of newly described animals by his contemporaries.
+The results of his field work in Australia were reexamined in the twenty first century to supplement the small amount of contemporary surveys or research undertaken at the time of his expeditions.
 Charles Hoy is said to have become the first broadly informed worker in the field of Australian fauna, in his own summary of the expedition around the continent he says, "according to the Australian Museum authorities, and others who should know, there is no one in all Australia who is an authority on Australian mammals or even the mammals of one state!".
-The records and collections Hoy made have recognised limitations, he did not often venture far from camps, visit a variety of habitat in the regions he visited, or necessarily add to series of a species he obtained elsewhere, but it was enhanced by documenting the knowledge of local peoples and in its overview of the continent around 1920.
+The records and collections Hoy made have recognized limitations, he did not often venture far from camps, visit a variety of habitats in the regions he visited, or necessarily add to series of a species he obtained elsewhere, but it was enhanced by documenting the knowledge of local peoples and in its overview of the continent around 1920.